elmonkey/Python_3D/README.md

 # 3Dpython
-Plot/Visualize a distance or point cloud array using Python's matplotlib.
+Manipulate, plot/visualize a distance or point cloud array using PCL and Matplotlib in Python